-260 × 202 × 27 mm, 1.3 kg
+268 × 211 × 27 mm, 1.2 kg

-"Perhaps one of the best supported notebooks because several developers also use it." - OpenBSD i386 Laptop Status.
-This laptop replaced my Thinkpad 240 in July 2006.
-In early 2010 I replaced the battery, upgraded the memory to 1280 MiB, and upgraded the SSD (see below) to 16GB for a total of $120.
+In early 2010 I replaced the battery, upgraded the memory to the maximum 1280 MiB, and upgraded the SSD (see below) to 16GB for a total of $120.
+In early 2015 I upgraded the SSD again, to 32GB, and replaced the battery for $60.

 I'm put off by a few things.
 I couldn't figure out how to buy one without also buying Microsoft software I don't need.
 I'm worried by reports that it doesn't work with most mini-pci 802.11 cards (apparently fixable with the tpwireless command).
 The Microsoft sticker on the back is hard to remove.
 And it has no serial port.